andre-ye/uni/docs/eng/engl-308/readings.md

 ---

-## "Theses Concerning Feuerbach" by Marx
+## "Theses Concerning Feuerbach", Marx
 - All hitherto existing materialism has considered the object's form, but not human activity or subjectively.
 - Feuerbach wants sensuous objects distinct from thought objectives but does not consider human activity to be objective.
 - Can objective truth be attributed to human thinking?
 A practical, rather than theoretical question.